 If you need more control over the customization of your pages on itch.io you can request access to the CSS editor.
 CSS customization must be enabled on a per-account basis.
-If you would like to use it please contact us.

 The CSS editor is available on:

-The CSS editor lets you control how your pages look outside of what the built in theme editor allows.
+The CSS editor lets you control how your pages look outside of what the built-in theme editor allows.
 Keep in mind we sometimes upgrade itch.io’s pages and it’s difficult to ensure those changes don’t conflict with your custom CSS.
 Enhancing existing components instead of trying to redo the entire page is the best way to avoid any problems.